France condemns US over Iran sanctions

 A number of French firms have have signed billion dollar agreements with Iran since the nuclear accord was signed in 2015.

-They include Airbus, the oil giant Total and the car makers Renault and Peugeot.
+Aside from Airbus, they include French oil giant Total and the car makers Renault and Peugeot.

+Reuters news agency quotes a senior Iranian official as saying that Iran is talking to Airbus about using a narrow window before sanctions come into effect to continue with the deal.
+At least three of the 100 planes at issue have already been delivered.

-They would have to wind up investments by November or face US sanctions.
+Companies would have to wind up investments by November or face US sanctions.

 What is the political 'uncertainty' Mr Le Drian talks of?